Meet Our Team of Coaches

 BIO IN PROGRESS

-Hoang Pham started his educational career as a Teach For America Corps Member placed at KIPP Empower Academy in South Los Angeles.
-He taught 1st and 4th grade, served as Grade Level Chair and as an instructional coach on the Teacher Leadership Team.
-Early on in his teaching career, with the guidance of Dr. Letitia Davis (a former educator at CLAS), he worked alongside other teachers to implement culturally responsive curriculum in kindergarten, first, and second grade classrooms.
-Shortly after, Hoang began working closely with Dr. Sharroky Hollie who coached and sharpened his skills as a culturally responsive educator.
-In 2015 he was selected for the Teacher Leader KIPP School Leadership Program, where his culminating research project focused on the impact that culturally and linguistically responsive teaching had on his students social and academic achievement.
+Hoang Pham started his career in education as a 2011 Teach For America Corps Member placed at KIPP Empower Academy in South Los Angeles.
+While there, Hoang taught 1st and 4th grade, served as grade level chair, as an instructional coach, and school site council member.
+Early on in his teaching career, Dr. Letitia Davis (a former educator at CLAS) guided him and three other teachers to implement culturally responsive curriculum in kindergarten, first, and second grade classrooms.
+Thereafter, Hoang began working closely with Dr. Sharroky Hollie who coached and sharpened his skills as a culturally responsive educator.
+He was selected for the Teacher Leader KIPP School Leadership Program in 2015, where his culminating research project focused on the impact of culturally and linguistically responsive teaching on his students holistic achievement.
 Hoang has facilitated multiple professional development sessions and sat on various discussion panels regarding culturally responsive teaching and education policy.
 He is a recipient of the Teach For America Sue Lehman Excellence in Teaching Award, KIPP Harriet Ball Excellence in Teaching Award, as well as the first recipient of the KIPP Empower Award for Unwavering Commitment and Dedication.
-Mr. Pham received his B.S. in Political Science and Ethnic Studies from the University of Oregon, and his M.A.Ed. from Loyola Marymount University in Urban Education.
+Mr. Pham received his B.S. from the University of Oregon and his M.A.Ed. from Loyola Marymount University.
 He has an everlasting excitement to engage with talented educators regarding the powerful tool of CLR, and is incredibly grateful for the opportunity to do so.
-In addition to his work for The Center, he is currently pursuing his Juris Doctor degree at the University of California, Davis.
-Besides teaching, he loves dancing, auto racing, the Portland Trailblazers, traveling, and spending time with his wife Brooklynn.
+In addition to his work as an instructional coach for The Center, he is currently pursuing his Juris Doctor degree at the University of California, Davis.
+Besides teaching, he loves dancing, auto racing, the Portland Trailblazers, and spending time with his wife Brooklynn.